Accessibility links

 Add Categories

 Every content page must have at least one Category.
-A Category normally represents a topic, such as 'Politics' or 'Sport'.
-For each Article, you can add one or more Categories.
+A Category is normally a topic, such as 'Politics' or 'Sport'.
+For each content page, you can add one or more Categories.
 To get started, go to Editor > Add Categories.

 If you add multiple Categories, you need to select one Primary Category.
 Click the badge for your chosen Primary Category, so that it is marked blue.
 All other Categories will be added as Secondary Categories (marked gray).

-For detailed information about Primary and Secondary Categories, see the following article:
+For detailed information about the significance of Primary and Secondary Categories, see the following article:

-- Use an image as the Main visual.
+• Use an image as the Main visual at the top of the page.

-- Embed one or more images into the article body.
+• Embed one or more images into the body of the story.

 If the images you want to use are saved on your device, you need to manually upload them to Pangea CMS.
 For instructions, see the following article: